-Principle 1 | Leading by example
+Principle 1 | Leading by Example

-Demonstrating exemplary standards of behaviour in personal conduct and decision-making
+Demonstrating exemplary standards of behaviour in personal conduct and decision-making.

-Leading by example is about setting a high bar in terms of your own behaviours, which in turn encourages others to follow suit.
+Leading by Example is about setting a high bar in terms of your own behaviours, which in turn encourages others to follow suit.
 It involves demonstrating the values, ethics and commitments which are expected by your organisation in all that you do.

-- Exhibit high standards of personal conduct and professionalism. - Consider the impact of my behaviour on employees, fellow directors and other stakeholders. - Avoid behaviour which might adversely affect the reputation of my organisation, or which contradicts its values. - Treat everyone with respect, dignity and consideration. - Devote sufficient time and attention to my role as a director. - Strive to develop my own competency and encourage that in others.
+- Exhibit high standards of personal conduct and professionalism. - Consider the impact of my behaviour on employees, fellow directors and other stakeholders. - Avoid behaviour which might adversely affect the reputation of my organisation, or which contradicts its values. - Treat everyone with respect, dignity and consideration, and demonstrate concern for their wellbeing and mental health. - Devote sufficient time and attention to my role as a director. - Strive to develop my own competency through continuing professional development and encourage that in others.

-Outcomes: You will gain respect and trust as an authentic leader, where your actions align with your words.
+Outcomes: You will gain respect, loyalty and trust as an authentic leader, where your actions align with your words.
 You will inspire and influence others to emulate your positive behaviours.
-This in turn builds loyalty, confidence in your leadership and helps build sustainable business relationships.
+Through your leadership, the organisation will build strong business relationships and be well placed to achieve sustainable business success.